When to use these real estate email templates

 Hi [Name],

 Thanks for asking about [Property Address].
-A few quick details: [beds / baths / price / current status if accurate].
+Here's a few details: [beds / baths / price / current status if accurate].

 What stood out to you most about this home: the location, layout, price point, or something else?

 I can answer questions on this property, send a few comparable options, or help you decide whether a showing makes sense.
 If you're early in the search, that's fine too.
-Reply with your priorities and I'll narrow things down before you spend time touring the wrong homes.
+Happy to narrow things down once I have a sense of your priorities.

 Best,